ALE Ricci-flat Kahler surfaces and weighted projective spaces: The relation with Tian-Yau's Ricci-flat K ahler metrics

-\begin{proof}[Proof of Theorem \ref{metrics}] Given an ALE Ricci-flat K\"ahler surface $(M, J, g),$ in \cite{kron1,kron2,ALE} it is showed that $g$ is one of the metrics constructed explicitly by Eguchi-Hanson, Gibbons-Hawking, Hitchin, Kronheimer, and their free quotients.
-On the other hand, in Theorem \ref{compactification} and Corollary \ref{res-fiber} we proved that the complex surface $(M, J)$ admits a compactification to a variety $(\ol N, J)$ with at most three three finite cyclic quotient singular points along the divisor at infinity, and no other singular points.
-The complex structure of the divisor at infinity was studied in Proposition \ref{compactific}.4.
+\begin{proof}[Proof of Theorem \ref{metrics}] In Corollary \ref{res-fiber}, we proved that the complex surface $(M, J)$ admits a compactification to a variety $(\ol M, J)$ with at most three finite cyclic quotient singular points along the divisor at infinity $C,$ and no other singular points.
 We showed that $C$ is an almost ample, admissible, smooth rational curve.
-Moreover, the numerical conditions of the Tian-Yau construction (\ref{multiplicity}), (\ref{adjunction}) are also satisfied, as it can be seen from (\ref{can-res}) and the adjunction formula.
-Then the complement of the divisor at infinity, $\ol M\setminus C,$ admits a complete Ricci-flat K\"ahler metric by the Tian-Yau theorem.
-This metric must be ALE by Theorem \ref{bkn-thm}.
-Hence, by the uniqueness part of Theorem \ref{classif}, the two constructions yield the same metrics. \end{proof}
+Moreover, the numerical conditions (\ref{multiplicity}), (\ref{adjunction}) of the Tian-Yau construction are also satisfied, as it can be seen from (\ref{can-res}) and the adjunction formula.
+The complex structure of the divisor at infinity was studied in Proposition \ref{compactific}.(4), Proposition \ref{compact2}.(4), and Proposition \ref{comp-def-non-cyclic}.(3).